My rights as a patient

 4. You have the right to check who accessed your data

 All access to your data is monitored.
-Only physicians with a valid therapeutic relationship with you have access to your medical data.
+Only health professional with a valid therapeutic relationship with you have access to your medical data.
 It is possible that you do not personally know these people: this is particularly the case when you are taken care of in hospital by a team.

-In “access history” you can see which doctor has accessed your entire shared health record and when.
+In “access history” you can see which health professional has accessed your entire shared health record and when.
 If you want to see precisely what document was viewed, select the document and click on the link “Show monitoring”.

 5. You have the right to hide specific information